Araucanía Region: Early Mapuche resistance

-The Araucanía is the heartland of the indigenous Mapuche people, who resisted both Inca and Spanish attempts at conquest.
-After the government accomplished the occupation of Araucanía, it subdued the people, and since 1885, the territory has been part of Chile.
-After sending many forces against the Mapuche, the Spanish had earlier ended their losses by establishing the southern border of their colony in this area at the northern banks of the Biobío River.
+The Araucanía region is the heartland of the indigenous Mapuche people, who resisted both Incan and Spanish attempts at conquest.
+After sending many forces against the Mapuche, the Spanish would cut their losses, establishing the southern border of their colony at the northern banks of the Biobío River.
+Following the occupation of Araucanía by the Chilean government, which subdued the people, the territory has been a part of Chile ever since 1885.

 Chilean conquest

 Following independence, the Chilean government opted for peaceful relations with the Mapuche.
 Effective territorial occupation did not begin until 1862.
 During this time, the government allowed settlers to found new towns and constructed the railroad, telegraph, and roads into the area.
 After an occupation and sustained military action, Araucanía was fully incorporated into Chile in 1882.
 Many cities and towns in Araucanía were first developed as army outposts during and after the occupation of Araucanía.
 The last portions of the region to be reached by the army were Alto Biobío and Toltén River's lowlands.

 These are the regions where Mapuche communities have thrived the best since the Chilean conquest.
 With the construction of the Malleco Viaduct in the 1890s, the region became more accessible.
 Settlements in southern Chile became more consolidated.